L5Modular/L5Modular/README.md

 This package allows you to organize your Laravel project in a modular manner.
 You can simply drop or generate modules with their own controllers, models, views, routes, etc. into the `app/Modules` folder and go on working with them.

-Thanks to zyhn for the ["Modular Structure in Laravel 5" tutorial](http://ziyahanalbeniz.blogspot.com.tr/2015/03/modular-structure-in-laravel-5.html).
-Well explained and helped a lot.

 ## Documentation